Vrindavan

 Leave vehicles outside Banke Bihari lanes festival days; footwear theft precautions at queues.

-Best areas to stay in Vrindavan
+Best Areas to Stay in Vrindavan

 Banke Bihari lane periphery